Fantastic4Project3308/PetRescue/WeeklyStatus/WEEKLY_STATUS.md

 #### Goals for next week
 * Continue working on the html drafts and backend
-* Work together on css and other files on April 7th 2023.

 ### Obstacles
-*
+* Frontend and backend didn't have obstacles this week.